autocrypt/autocrypt/doc/level0.rst

     You should be familiar with :ref:`mua-happypath` before reading the following.

+We define the effective date of a message as the sending time of the message as indicated by its :mailheader:`Date` header, or the time of first receipt if that date is in the future or unavailable.

 If a remote peer disables Autocrypt or drops back to using a non-Autocrypt MUA only we must be able to disable sending encrypted mails to this peer automatically.
 MUAs capable of Autocrypt level 0